 - Add the shells to the hole and crush with my shovel.

 This takes just a few minutes and it works like a charm.

-If you have resting beds and already have an idea about where you’ll be planting peppers, squash and tomatoes the next season then add eggshells directly to those areas.
+If you have resting beds and already have an idea where you’ll be planting peppers, squash and tomatoes the next season then add eggshells directly to those areas.

 This step will detour bottom rot the next growing season.